Technet (comics): Special Executive

 At some point in the future, the amalgamated group would come to be known as the Special Executive and travel back to the past where they would again encounter and oppose Captain Britain and Meggan earlier in the continuity.

 Though the Special Executive is a future version of the Technet, it appeared first in comics.
 Due to time-travel, the Special Executive has interacted with its previous incarnation at several points.

 In other media

-The Technet appears briefly in a cameo in the X-Men animated series of the 1990s.
-They appear in episode #49 "Proteus: Part 1", as background characters in a bar in Scotland, visited by Moira McTaggert's son, Kevin.
+The Technet make a cameo appearance in the X-Men: The Animated Series episode "Proteus".